data-henrik/idug2016_interactive_db2_reports/README.md

 * Python interface to DB2 - ibm_db: https://github.com/ibmdb/python-ibmdb
 * Bokeh Visualization Library: http://bokeh.pydata.org/en/latest/
 * ...

+I started my journey with Jupyter Notebooks using the [Apache Spark service on Bluemix](https://console.ng.bluemix.net/catalog/services/apache-spark/) which includes notebooks.

 ### Links:
 In the past I already used and wrote about notebooks and DB2, here are some related links as well as to samples you might find useful: